 - Maintain structure: A general rule of thumb when you’re spending the majority of time at home is to keep up with some semblance of routine.
 This could mean getting up and going to bed at the same time every day, keeping up with your skincare regimen, taking periodic breaks, or working in a separate location from where you hang out.

 - Take steps to manage anxiety: There are many resources out right now to help people deal with coronavirus-related stress.
+Calm app is one of the most popular apps related to mental health, mindfulness, and sleep, and has a lot of great resources on their blog as well.
 The Shine app released a free toolkit, the Headspace app is offering free mindfulness meditations, and the New York Times put together a roundup of expert tips.